osho81/car-rental-v100/README.md

 #### H2 in memory only

-- Enable spring.datasource.url=jdbc:h2:mem:twrental in application.properties file
+- Enable spring.datasource.url=jdbc:h2:mem:carrental in application.properties file
 - (Unconnect or ignore eventual intelliJ connected H2 db)
 - If there is need for more mockdata records, copy sql statements from the data.sql file and run in the H2 browser console.

 #### H2 approach for H2 console & intelliJ db connect

-- Enable #spring.datasource.url=jdbc:h2:file:/data/twrental;AUTO_SERVER=TRUE in application.properties file
+- Enable #spring.datasource.url=jdbc:h2:file:/data/carrental;AUTO_SERVER=TRUE in application.properties file
 - (Optionally connect H2 db to intelliJ)
 - If there is need for more mockdata records, execute the whole of part of the data.sql file.
     - No customized schemas are used.
-  - If required, select TWRENTAL.PUBLIC as target data source/schema in data.sql run configurations.
+    - If required, select CARRENTAL.PUBLIC as target data source/schema in data.sql run configurations.
     - Alternatively, copy sql statements from the data.sql file and run in the H2 browser console.

 To see H2 data in browser console (http://localhost:9090/h2-console), be sure to select the correct JDBC url to log in to the console (see url in spring.datasource.url in application.properties file).